bogatikov/tdmwf-web/README.md

 # TDMWF description #
-This is web interface for HTTP downloader by some cool guy.
+This is web interface for HTTP downloader.

 # How it's work #